Spypoint Link-Micro LTE AT&T Review

 External Battery Jack: 12-volt

-The Link-Micro is the smallest cell camera we have tested to date.
+The Spypoint Link-Micro AT&T game camera is the smallest cell camera we have tested to date.
 It is almost half the size of most modern cell cameras.
 The camera's case feels flimsy and cheap when handling it.
 This is not completely unexpected as this is the least expensive cellular camera on the market.
 The latch to open the camera is large (easily opens) but feels like it could break if you tried to swing it open too far.

 The battery box is located on the inside of the camera and requires the user to pinch on both sides of the box and then to pull straight out.
 This isn't the easiest battery retrieval but it shouldn't be a big issue.
 The Link-Micro is NOT compatible with the rechargeable Spypoint Lithium Battery Pack.